 It should be noted that it is common for a wife to regret calling the police and will ask for the charges to be dropped.
 Victims can't drop domestic violence charges.
 After the police are involved, all decisions on criminal charges are the decision of the Los Angeles District Attorney's Office.
 There are certain situations when the prosecutor could be open to a reduced charge for domestic violence through plea negotiations.

-To give readers useful information on Penal Code 273.5 corporal injury to spouse charges, our California criminal defense attorneys are providing an overview below.
+To give readers useful information on Penal Code 273.5 corporal injury to spouse charges, our Los Angeles criminal defense lawyers providing an overview below.

 Definition of Corporal Injury to Spouse – Penal Code 273.5

-Corporal injury to spouse is defined in California Penal Code Section 273.5 as follows:
+Corporal injury to spouse is defined in California Penal Code 273.5 PC as follows:

 Any PC 273.5 charge means you caused injury to an intimate partner.
 This includes a current or former spouse, a cohabitant, or parent of your child.
 A “cohabitant” is defined as two people who are unrelated that have been living together for some length of time in a relationship.
 Factors that are considered to determine if a victim was a cohabitant include: